Gorn41/Hyperdimensional-Kolmogorov-Arnold-Networks/README.md

 ## Introduction

-This repository contains the implementation of Hyperdimensional Kolmogorov Networks (HDKAN), which combine Kolmogorov-Arnold Networks (KANs) for efficient feature extraction and Learning-based Hyperdimensional Computing (LeHDC) classifiers for effective and energy-efficient classification.
+This repository contains the implementation of Hyperdimensional Kolmogorov Networks (HDKAN), which combine Kolmogorov-Arnold Networks (KANs) for efficient feature extraction and Learning-based Hyperdimensional Computing (LeHDC) classifiers for effective, parameter-efficient and energy-efficient classification.

 ## Project Overview